WFMY News 2 wants to make sure you stay safe and on top of the latest weather alerts as we're expecting severe weather.

 Power Line Safety

-Safety Stay away from power lines that have fallen or are sagging during a winter storm.
+Safety Stay away from power lines that have fallen or are sagging during a storm.
 Consider all lines energized as well as trees or limbs in contact with lines.
 Report downed power lines to your local power company and to your police department.

 If a power line falls across a car that you're in, stay in the car.
 If you MUST get out of the car due to a fire or other immediate life-threatening situation, do your best to jump clear of the car and land on both feet.
 Be sure that no part of your body is touching the car when your feet touch the ground.